Donaustadt: Geology

 The area of the Donaustadt District was primarily shaped by the river Danube, which, over time, formed terraces.
 Especially during the Ice Age, frost came through to form large debris dimensions, by the Danube in the Vienna Basin.
 In the warm phase, in the section following the Danube, gravel terraces formed out in the district area, dividing the near Danube "zone of recent meander" and the higher-lying Prater Terrace.
 The slightly higher-lying terrace Prater comes from the Würmeiszeit (the most recent ice-age); the underlying terrace was created after the Ice Age.
 For older terraces, the intensive weathering is characteristic, with a layer of loess or clay.
 On the surface, DonauStadt has 5 to 3 ft of gravel.
 This is composed of sandy Central and Grobkiesen together, which through the Danube have been deposited.
 The plattigen stones are usually sandstone from the nearby Vienna.
-The round Gerölle consist mostly of crystalline rocks such as granite, gneiss, crystal, etc. The granite comes just as the black amphibolite from the Bohemian mass.
+The round Gerölle consist mostly of crystalline rocks such as granite, gneiss, crystal, etc. The granite comes just as the black amphibolite from the Bohemian Massif.
 The greenish-gray gneiss was up from the Central Alps and the Czech mass removed.
 Further round to oval Kiese consist of limestone and comes from the Northern Limestone Alps.
 Below the gravel, saturated with groundwater, are sands of the Pannon iums, which were deposited here over 9.7 to 8 million years ago.
 In several kilometers deep (a few miles), the foothills of the Northern Limestone Alps include shifts from the Mesozoic, which have gas and oil about three kilometers deep (2 miles).